Zren/zren.github.io/_posts/2020-04-28-how-to-change-plasma-icon-theme-in-the-terminal.markdown

 /u/Da_Viper on Reddit [recently asked](https://www.reddit.com/r/kde/comments/g986ql/reload_icons_and_themes_without_restarting_kde/) how to change the plasma icon theme from bash.
 He'd figured out that `[Icons] Theme=breeze` in `~/.config/kdeglobals` changes when you select an icon theme.
 However modifying that file doesn't update running applications until you restart.

 If we dive into [the code for the System Settings KCM](https://github.com/KDE/plasma-desktop/tree/master/kcms/icons) on the GitHub mirror, we can see that a new file, `changeicons.cpp`, was recently [added 6 months ago](https://github.com/KDE/plasma-desktop/commit/38ba450787ae39f2e50ff0410da2296bb0b2ddd7).
-Looking at the `CMakeLists.txt`, that file is used for a new command line called `plasma-changeicons`.
+Looking at the `CMakeLists.txt`, that file is used for a new terminal command called `plasma-changeicons`.
 It's not in `$PATH` however, so we'll need to call the full filepath.

 Run `locate plasma-changeicons` to find the filepath.
 For me in Manjaro with Plasma 5.18, it's `/usr/lib/plasma-changeicons`.